 Students Pitch Business Ideas to Industry Leaders at University Competition

 The daylong competition took place on Saturday, November 11, in the new, cutting-edge CPS Innovation Lab on the Queens, NY, campus.
-Students competed in five categories: freshmen and sophomores, juniors and seniors, women, veterans, and graduate students.
-It was open to students from all six of St. John’s schools and colleges.
+Students competed in five categories: freshmen and sophomores; juniors and seniors; women; veterans; and graduate students.
+The competition was open to students from all six of St. John’s schools and colleges.

-“We started marketing the event in early September, with the hope that we could spark the entrepreneurial creativity and energy of St. John’s students,” said Kevin James ’11C, ’13MBA, Assistant Dean and Associate Director of Operations for CPS.
-“We succeeded.
-Today, we have over 34 participants competing for a chance to be crowned the Pitch Johnny 2017 champion.”
+“We started marketing the event in early September, with the hope that we might spark the entrepreneurial creativity and energy of St. John’s students,” said Kevin James ’11C, ’13MBA, Assistant Dean and Associate Director of Operations for CPS.
+“We succeeded, as we had more than 34 participants competing for a chance to be crowned the Pitch Johnny 2017 champion.”

-Student pitches were limited to three minutes, no power point presentations or cue cards permitted.
+Student pitches were limited to three minutes with no PowerPoint presentations or cue cards permitted.
 Ideas included a prototype of a self-cleaning car rim; an app to make life as a college student easier; an anti-aging chemical; a magazine with a target readership of people who care about sustainability issues; and a start-up business called “Stuff Your Dorm”—a holistic shopping experience for college freshmen that rivals IKEA.

 The keynote address was delivered by Steve Farella ’77SVC, Principal, VFL Investment & Advisory, and Chair of the CPS Advisory Board.
 He urged students to learn from failure.
-“At one point in my career, I created my own agency with no money, no backers, no offices, and no client,” said Mr. Farella, a lifelong entrepreneur in the media agency space and the event’s underwriter.
-“I’m not claiming to be the smartest guy in the room, but one thing I am is a successful marketer.”
+“At one point in my career, I created my own agency with no money, no backers, no offices, and no clients,” said Mr. Farella, a lifelong entrepreneur in the media agency space and the event’s underwriter.

-Judges included faculty, but many also came to St. John’s competition from outside industries ranging from media to finance, from public relations to advertising.
-Cash prizes for winners were $600 for first place, $300 for second place, and $150 for third place.
+Judges included University faculty, but many also came to St. John’s for the day from outside industries ranging from media to finance, and from public relations to advertising.
+Prizes for winners were $600 for first place, $300 for second place, and $150 for third place.

 Charles Nguyen, a junior majoring in Legal Studies, invented “Stir it Up”—a flavored coffee stirrer business.
 “We want to save time and money for the average American.
-Life is crazy, people are working long hours, and getting access to a delicious flavored coffee shouldn’t be so difficult.”
+Life is busy, people are working long hours, and getting access to a delicious flavored coffee should not be so difficult.”

 Timothy Turane, a senior and veteran who is majoring in Public Relations, created Turane Enterprises LLC, and won second place.
-His proprietary business idea meets the specific needs of an attorney, and as such, Timothy would only comment on his projections, “Based on my target market, I have the ability to generate a significant amount of revenue in my first year.”
+His business idea meets the specific needs of an attorney with respect to hiring practices.
+“Based on my target market, I have the ability to generate a significant amount of revenue in my first year.”

-“People love my product and give it great reviews,” said Arie.
-“My advice to other entrepreneurs is to have faith in yourself and believe in your idea, and you will prosper.”
+“People love my product and give it great reviews,” said Ariel.
+“My advice to other entrepreneurs is to have faith in yourself and if you believe in your idea, you will prosper.”